 - Algorithms are better and faster at recognizing these patterns than humans are because they are not subject to emotions, biases, social pressures, and good ol’ fashioned mess-ups like people are.

 TrendSpider splits its pricing into three different categories, depending on your trading interests: stocks and ETFs, cryptocurrencies and forex data or its all-in package, which includes access to all four data sets in real time.
-You can get either of the former packages for between $39 and $77 monthly depending on your billing periods or you can get the all-access package for between $59 and $117 monthly.
+You can get either of the former packages for between $27 and $39 monthly depending on your billing periods or you can get the Elite package for $69 per monthly.

 TrendSpider’s Ease of Use

 The system works efficiently and reliably.
 TrendSpider has really nailed the user-forward interface and if you understand enough about technical analysis to find your indicators and tools of choice, the application is fun to use and educational to boot.

 When you sign up with TrendSpider, you even get access to a free 1-on-1 phone call with a trading expert who will teach you how to use your favorite tools.
 If you’re a professional trader, this might be all you care about, but TrendSpider’s website is a whole different story.

 For how easy and effortless TrendSpider’s application is to operate, its website is very frustrating to use.
 Pop-ups impede clicking and navigation of the site.

 You also can’t use 2 concurrent TrendSpider tabs when logged into your account.
 However, all things considered, TrendSpider is functionally a very solid product — just don’t spend too much time outside of the application page.